danvet/danvet.github.io/_drafts/maintainer-statistics.md

 powerpc|235|16|7%

 In short there's very few places where it's easier to be a maintainer than in the already rather low roughly 15% the kernel scores overall.
-Looking at all the outliers filtered out, the only realistic way is to create a new subsystem and somehow get it merged.
-In most subsystems being a maintainer is a rather elite status, supporting the historical trend data.
+Outside of these few subsystems, the only realistic way is to create a new subsystem, somehow get it merged, and become its maintainer.
+In most subsystems being a maintainer is an elite status, and the historical trends suggests it will only become more so.

 Much more interesting is the review statistics, split up by subsystem.
 Again we need a cut-off for noise and outliers.
 The big outliers here are all the pull requests and trees that have seen zero review, not even any *Acked-by* tags.
-But since I don't want to pick on individual maintainers, we don't need to worry about those.
-A rather low cut-off of at least 10 maintainer commits takes care of the complete noise:
+As long as we only look at positive examples we don't need to worry about those.
+A rather low cut-off of at least 10 maintainer commits takes care of other random
+noise:

 subsystem|total commits|maintainer commits| maintainer review ratio
 -|-|-|